Abaco - Flotsam & Jetsam

 The Cruisers Net

 In the Abacos there is what is known locally as "The Cruisers Net".
 It's an all volunteer radio broadcast on Marine VHF CH 68 every day at 8:15 AM.
-It is geared for the cruising yachtsman.
-(It's least active as you might expect during Aug. & Sept.).
+It is originally geared for the cruising yachtsman.
 It's been described as a combination CNN, Weather Channel, Entertainment Tonight, Discovery Channel, e-mail forwarding service and emergency broadcast system all wrapped up in one.

-Every morning it starts with the weather at 8:15 and repeats at 9:00 complements of BarometerBob.com. followed by the (free of charge) commercial announcements by the bars, restaurants, scuba folks, or anybody else that has an announcement of interest for visitors and yachtsmen.
+It origionated by Patti & Bob Toler in 1992.
+Patti was the voice behind the mike and Bob the weatherman.
+Every morning starts with the weather at 8:15 and repeats at 9:00 complements of BarometerBob.com. followed by the (free of charge) announcements by the bars, restaurants, scuba folks, or anybody else that has an announcement of interest for visitors and yachtsmen.
 Here you will find out where the barbecues are and where the bands are playing etc. Following that there is a check in period for new arrivals and a departure period to say your good byes and or recruit a buddy boat.
 There is even a question period for new folks like YOURSELF using your VHF*.
 One might ask (as I heard one day) "what is the treatment for sea lice" (see below) or where can I buy some unusual product.
-The broadcast emanates from Marsh Harbour and is easily received on Man-O-War, Guana Cay, Elbow Cay (Hope Town) where I reached Patti with my hand held.
-Regrettably reception is poor on Green Turtle (30 miles to the north).
-Remember a handheld's "transmission" is only good for 2-3 miles and 10 to 15 miles using your rental boat's radio (if equipped).
+The broadcast emanates from Marsh Harbour and is easily received on Man-O-War, Guana Cay, Elbow Cay (Hope Town), Regrettably reception is poor on Green Turtle (30 miles to the north).

-As of 2007 the Cruisers Net began streaming their broadcast.
+The Cruisers Net now streams their broadcast.
 It can be found at Out Island Internet (the WiFi Folks) then go to Audio Services.
 Added to your coffee, it's a fun way to warm up cold winter mornings.
 (Be patient and allow for some static before Audio stream starts.)

 His legacy will remain,